 If you book balayage with us, we guarantee your color.
 We will also tell you if you are not a good candidate for this service.
-It is naturally warmer and diffused at the root.
-So if someone is used to power blonde at the root-not for them.
+It is naturally warmer and soft at the root.
+So, if someone is used to power blonde at the root-not for them.
 Be cautious when booking this service and always ask these questions during a consult:

-1. How long has the stylist been doing balayage and where did she/he recieve training?
+- How long has the stylist been doing balayage and where did she/he receive training?

-2. Do they use a special product designed for balayage?
-Because they should.
+- Do they use a special product designed for balayage?
+(Because they should.)